ghyslain/ghyslain.me/index.md

 ---
 layout: default
-description: "This is the personal website of a data scientist enthusiast with a big passion for entrepreneurship."
+description: "This is the personal website of a data science enthusiast with a big passion for entrepreneurship."
 title: Home - Ghyslain Gaillard

 ---